-The entire free pattern for a crochet beach bag.
-Head out in style with this gorgeous tote.
+Scroll down for the entire free pattern for a crochet beach bag.
 (You can purchase the ad-free PDF of this pattern.)

 I’m off to sunny San Diego next week.